krupalshah/Composer/README.md

 The first param requires something as an input, or a task which produces the same.<br/>
 The second param `ErrorStream` receives any errors during execution.<br/>

-Use `thenFinish()` to discontinue further chaining and return any awaiting task result.
+Use `thenFinish()` to discontinue further chaining and return last awaiting task result.
 Between `startWith` and `thenFinish`, chain your tasks according to their dependencies.<br/>

 #### Chaining Tasks
 In the context of Composer, a `task` can be anything to be run.
 It may take something as an input and/or return some output.
 It can be synchronous or asynchronous.
 Based on this, following methods can be used to chain one or more tasks: